hns-dev/rest-countries-api/README.md

   ![Google Lighthouse score after preloading resources](./public/img/Google-Lighthouse-score-after-preloading-resources-details.png)

   Or this is how it was before [restcountries.eu](https://restcountries.eu) shut down suddenly.
 It seems [restcountries.com](https://restcountries.com) uses a slow server, so the score dropped when I used preloading resources.
 Once I find a better solution, I'll update this README file.

+## Continued development

+- List virtualization:
+  I'm really curious to know what goes under the hood of list virtualization libraries.
+What spurred this curiosity is that when I used RenderIfVisible, it affected the best practice score on Google lighthouse.
+RenderIfVisible wraps each list item in a div, so it threw off the semantic structure I wrote.
+If possible, I'd love to contribute to RenderIfVisible so that users can choose what element wraps their list item.

+- Git commits:
+  I understand the importance of git commits, whether a developer works individually or with a team.
+I want to write better commit messages, and I think following conventional commit specifications is a good start.

+- TailwindCSS:
+  I always aspire to write clean, reusable, and easy-to-read code.
+As of now, I think there's still some room for me to improve when it comes to styling with TailwindCSS and I want to make that room as small as possible.